Skip to content

 Follow the FITBOOK channel on WhatsApp now!

-What is Glycerin–and why is it in slush ice?
+What is glycerin–and why is it in slush ice?

 Glycerin–also known as glycerol or glyzerin–is a sweet-tasting, colorless liquid that chemically belongs to the alcohols.
 It is produced during alcoholic fermentation and is found in both plant and animal fats.
 In the EU, glycerin is approved as food additive E 422, including for flavored beverages.
 There is no maximum quantity regulation.